nick-novak/Goals-n-such/checklists-and-ideas/book-checklist.md

 - [ ] Confessions of a Vintage Guitar Dealer -- Norman Harrison
 - [ ] Strat in the Attic: Thrilling Stories of Guitar Archaeology -- Deke Dickerson
 - [ ] The Zen Teachings of Jesus -- Kenneth S. Leong
-- [ ] Junky -- William S. Burroughs
 - [ ] The Poisonwood Bible -- Barbara Kingsolver
 - [ ] Love Is a Mix Tape -- Rob Sheffield
 - [ ] Educated -- Tara Westover
+- [ ] How Music Works -- David Bryne